Health & Wellness

 Especially when it comes to rawhides, which are dog chews made from animal skin (mostly from cows, but it can be from horses or pigs).
 Depending on what kind of eater your dog is, rawhides may not be the safest choice.

-“The safety of rawhides depends on the dog,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“The safety of rawhides depends on the dog,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “An aggressive chewer who tears off and swallows pieces of rawhide may be at an increased risk of choking or a gastrointestinal obstruction.”

 Are rawhides bad for dogs?